 EdD graduates will expect not only to have a critical understanding of all forms of research in their field, but to generate research and publications which will make a significant contribution to that field.

 The programme is delivered by part time study and is typically studied for four years.

-Phase 1 is a delivered as a taught route with a core curriculum and students are expected to attend three residential weekend studies which take place during year one and year two.
+Phase 1 is delivered as a taught route with a core curriculum and students are expected to attend five weekends which take place during year one and year two.